kud1ing/Snippets/rust_webassembly/README.md

-# Rust WebAssembly minimal example
+# Rust WebAssembly client with wasm-pack

 This is a minimal example that shows:
 * how a browser can call [WebAssembly](https://webassembly.org) generated from [Rust](https://www.rust-lang.org) code